 Monaco – Oh…, the glitz and glamour!
 It’s quite a surreal place and the second smallest principality in the world after the Vatican.
 There is a sophistication and beauty like no other.
 With its magnificent gardens, the world-famous Casinos and charming Palace, you can just imagine Grace Kelly strolling the ‘Rock.’
 I’ve become more and more enamored with Monaco, because it’s not what it seems.
 But with all this opulence, can you actually see Monaco on a budget?

 This post may contain affiliate links.
 If you click on something and make a purchase we may make a small commission at no extra charge to you.
 Also, as an Amazon associate we earn from qualifying purchases.
 For more information, please see our Disclosure Statement about all our affiliations.

-Monaco’s Annual Major Events
+Annual Events in Monaco

 There’s always something interesting going on whether it’s the Monte Carlo Rolex Masters if you’re into tennis, the Rose Ball, the Monte Carlo Sporting Summer Festival for dinner shows and concerts, the Formula 1 Grand Prix, which for me is a personal dislike as I can’t handle the sound of the cars!, the Monaco Yacht Show to see the opulent boats, the Monte Carlo Jazz Festival, which is a personal favorite for a mix of traditional and smooth jazz, or their Christmas Village and skating rink.
 You can fork out a lot of money on these events.
 Yes, it all smacks of luxury this and luxury that, and for a good reason.
 There’s money floating around here…and a lot of it.
 But don’t let that put you off coming for a visit.